 You need home access to a computer with internet access and a personal (not business) e-mail account.

 What else should I know?

 SQA Disclosure Scotland Policy

-SQA policy currently stipulates that appointees who undertake duties that involve contact with children and vulnerable adults must complete an Enhanced Disclosure Scotland application prior to any offer of appointment.
+SQA policy currently stipulates that appointees who undertake duties that involve contact with children and vulnerable adults must complete an application to join the PVG Scheme prior to any offer of appointment.
 However, this is not required by appointees currently employed by a centre and who are registered with the General Teaching Council.

-Thank you for your time if reading this briefing information and we look forward to working with you.
-Should you have any questions about applying to become an appointee then please email us on: email@example.com
+Should you have any questions about applying to become an appointee then please e-mail us at email@example.com